simonmichael/hledger/doc/SPEC-lots.md

 quantity.

-Auto-splitting also works when the outflow amount is inferred by balancing (eg from a balance assignment): the unpriced case is handled by the post-balancing reclassification pass (see Processing pipeline above), and the priced case by the balancer itself - a priced fee's split changes the transaction's at-cost value sum (the dispose portion's cost is what makes the entry balance), so when a balance-assignment transaction fails its balancedness check, the balancer retries once with the fee auto-split applied before rejecting it (`retryWithFeeSplit` in Balancing.hs, #2686).
+Auto-splitting also works when the outflow amount is inferred by balancing (eg from a balance assignment): after resolving a transaction's balance assignments, the balancer applies the fee auto-split before checking balancedness - a priced fee's split changes the transaction's at-cost value sum (the dispose portion's cost is what makes the entry balance), and any elided posting must infer the post-split residual.
+If the split form does not balance, the unsplit form is used as before (`balanceTransactionAndCheckAssertionsB` in Balancing.hs, #2686).

 This lets natural journal entries like: